yurika-s/COMP2068-TeamReact-ICE/README.md

 ## The Goal
 Our goal in this exercise is to understand two key concepts:
-1. How to create and use components, and
+1. How to create and use components
 2. How to pass data from a parent component to a child component.

 ## Branch